 A key pair is the pairing of a public and private key.

-A legacy address is an older address format that begins with a “1”.
+A legacy address is an older address format that begins with a “1” in terms of BTC.

-Litecoin is a decentralized, peer-to-peer cryptocurrency network featuring cheap transaction costs.
-Litecoin (LTC), as a cryptocurrency, is exchanged using said network.
+Litecoin is a decentralized, peer-to-peer crypto network featuring cheap transaction costs.
+Litecoin (LTC), as a crypto, is exchanged using said network.

 “Market cap” is short for “market capitalization”, or the value of an asset being traded on the market.
-In the cryptocurrency space, it is referring to coin market capitalization.
+In the crypto space, it is referring to coin market capitalization.

 The "memory pool" of unconfirmed Bitcoin transactions.